-If the Home Office approves your application for British citizenship you will receive an invitation letter with the details of the local authority to contact to book a citizenship ceremony.
+The Home Office are moving towards a new system of issuing invitation letters.
+Once the Home Office approves your application for British citizenship, you will now receive an invitation letter by email with the details of the local authority website to contact to book a citizenship ceremony.

 What you need to know to book your group citizenship ceremony during the COVID-19 pandemic period

-From 20 July 2020, we can now hold group citizenship ceremonies with a maximum number of up to 22 citizens per ceremony.
-The ceremony will be conducted in a manner that shortens the time and reduces the risk of infection, to keep you and the team arranging the ceremony safe.
+The group citizenship ceremony will be conducted in a manner that shortens the time and reduces the risk of infection, to keep you and the team arranging the ceremony safe.

 Once your Citizenship application has been approved by the Home Office you should expect to receive two letters: